Sammi Movie Theme Songs Collection

 Sammi Movie Theme Songs Collection (Cantonese: 鄭秀文電影金曲精選); released in Malaysia as The Best of Sammi Movie Theme Songs is the first soundtrack compilation album by Hong Kong singer and actress Sammi Cheng, released by Warner Music Hong Kong on April 18, 2002. the album features 17 film theme songs and insert songs from films in which Cheng starred as the leading actress.
-Although the album was originally issued with the grammatically unusual English title Sammi Movie Theme Songs Collections, major digital platforms such as Apple Music, AllMusic, and Amazon list the album as Sammi Movie Theme Songs Collection.The album achieved commercial success in Hong Kong, Singapore, and Malaysia, and contributed to Cheng receiving the IFPI (Hong Kong Group) Top Sales Music Award for Best-Selling Female Artist of 2002.
+Although the album was originally issued with the grammatically unusual English title Sammi Movie Theme Songs Collections, major digital platforms such as Apple Music, AllMusic, and Amazon list the album as Sammi Movie Theme Songs Collection.
+The album achieved commercial success in Hong Kong, Singapore, and Malaysia, and contributed to Cheng receiving the IFPI (Hong Kong Group) Top Sales Music Award for Best-Selling Female Artist of 2002.
 In Taiwan and Singapore, alternative editions were issued that replaced seven of the Cantonese film songs with Mandarin-language versions recorded by Cheng.

 Background

 The compilation was released to celebrate the success of Cheng's film song Beautiful Life [From "Love on a Diet"] (終生美麗), which won Best Original Film Song at the 21st Hong Kong Film Awards.

-Cheng made her film debut in 1992 with Best of the Best (飛虎精英之人間有情), for which she received a Best New Performer nomination at the12th Hong Kong Film Awards.
+Cheng made her film debut in 1992 with Best of the Best (飛虎精英之人間有情), for which she received a Best New Performer nomination at the 12th Hong Kong Film Awards.
 She first emerged as a popular film actress in 1996 with the romantic comedy Feel 100% (百分百感覺), which established her as a leading actress and attracted industry attention.
 Her performances were endorsed by established stars such as Stephen Chow and Josephine Siao, who predicted her strong potential for future success.
 By the early 2000s, Cheng had become Hong Kong's box office queen and was recognized as one of the territory's leading actresses.
-In 2000, she earned a Best Leading Actress nomination at the 37th Golden Horse Awards for Needing You... (孤男寡女) and was also nominated for Best Actress at the20th Hong Kong Film Awards.
+In 2000, she earned a Best Leading Actress nomination at the 37th Golden Horse Awards for Needing You... (孤男寡女) and was also nominated for Best Actress at the 20th Hong Kong Film Awards.
 In 2002, Cheng received three further Best Actress nominations at the 21st Hong Kong Film Awards for Wu Yen (鍾無艷), Love on a Diet (瘦身男女), and Fighting for Love (同居密友).
 On 20 January 2002, Sammi Cheng won Best Actress at the Hong Kong Film Critics Society Award for her acclaimed performance in Wu Yen (鍾無艷).
 Against this backdrop of simultaneous achievements in film and music, Warner Music Hong Kong issued Sammi Movie Theme Songs Collection to highlight her crossover appeal as both a Cantopop diva and a film star.

 Promotion

 To promote the album, Warner Music Hong Kong launched a campaign that included posters in magazines and newspapers, as well as television advertisements.
-The promotional materials emphasized Cheng's dual status as a leading actress with billion-dollar box office records and as a Cantopop singer with million-selling albums, positioning the compilation as a crossover success in both film and music markets.These efforts reinforced the album's visibility in Hong Kong and overseas markets such as Singapore and Malaysia.
+The promotional materials emphasized Cheng's dual status as a leading actress with billion-dollar box office records and as a Cantopop singer with million-selling albums, positioning the compilation as a crossover success in both film and music markets.
+These efforts reinforced the album's visibility in Hong Kong and overseas markets such as Singapore and Malaysia.